Building a New Flat Roof?

 There’s so much conflicting advice on waterproofing.
 So many options, so many opinions…so where do you even start?

-Before we explain why, let’s take a quick look at the alternatives:
+Before we explain why, let’s take a quick look at your options:

-Traditional Felt is mostly recommended by amateurs posing as roofers - because it’s cheap and it can be installed without specialist training.
+Traditional Mineral Felt: is mostly recommended by amateurs posing as roofers - because it’s cheap and it can be installed without specialist training.